meh/smart-referer/README.md

 A website is not working, wat do
 --------------------------------
-If a website is not working properly the first thing you can try is making sure strict mode is disable.
+If a website is not working properly the first thing you can try is making sure strict mode is disabled.

-If the issue isn't solved, like for Disqus, what you can do is whitelist the domain it's going to by setting `extensions.smart-referer.whitelist.to` with a regular expression, for Disqus it would be `disqus\.com$`.
+If the issue isn't solved, like for Disqus, what you can do is whitelist the domain by setting `extensions.smart-referer.whitelist.to` with a regular expression, for Disqus it would be `disqus\.com$`.

 Toggling smart-referer with [Custom Buttons](https://addons.mozilla.org/en-US/firefox/addon/custom-buttons/?src=search)
 ------------------------------------------------------------------------------------------------------------------------